By decade’s end, the cumulative grief killed her.

 An informal presentation of some floral shots I’ve taken.
 No commentary.

 Here I open up a new category of funerary portraits: framed photos serving like portrait busts.

 The handsome Rouss mausoleum in Mt.
 Hebron Cemetery in Winchester, VA, is a fine, attentively designed version of a Greek Doric temple (figures 1, 2).
 Built after Rouss died in 1902, it varies in a dozen ways from the most refined examples of the 5th century, BCE, yet it feels right in a dozen more. […]

 Below, and click to enlarge, are images of two astonishing and wonderful mausolea in Mt.
 Olivet Cemetery in Washington, D.C.
 Both present mysteries.
 Let’s dive in.
-On the left, both in life and in the gallery above, is the Miller mausoleum.
+On the left, both in life and in the gallery above, is the Miller mausoleum (figure 1); on the right, the Frank mausoleum.
 Where do we start?
-With the mystery!
-So, the Frank mausoleum does what I […]
+With the […]

 John Tobey has a marker about a meter from this wonderful, wonderful concrete cross with embedded marbles at Mt.
 Olivet Cemetery in Washington, D.C.
 There is nothing else nearby, so I assume the cross was made for his grave.
 I infer that the plaque’s single date is meant to be read as a birth and […]